Skip to content

 Split Dollar Insurance Overview

-Split Dollar Insurance Overview — Split-dollar life insurance is a planning strategy where two parties share the costs and benefits of a permanent life insurance policy.
-Most often, that’s an employer and an executive.
-In family and estate planning, it can also be an individual and an irrevocable trust.
-The key point is that split-dollar is not a product you buy off the shelf.
-It is a contractual funding arrangement built around a permanent policy to accomplish a very specific objective: key-talent retention, cost recovery for the business, supplemental executive benefits, or legacy planning that efficiently moves value to heirs.
+Split-dollar life insurance is a planning strategy where two parties share the costs and benefits of a permanent life insurance policy.
+Most often that is an employer and an executive — though in family and estate planning it can also be an individual and an irrevocable trust, or business partners with different liquidity positions or different ages.
+The key point is that split-dollar is not a product you purchase off the shelf.
+It is a contractual funding arrangement built on top of a permanent life insurance policy to accomplish a very specific objective: key-talent retention, cost recovery for the business, supplemental executive benefits, or legacy planning that efficiently moves insurance value to heirs outside the taxable estate.

-At Diversified Insurance Brokers, we help clients structure split-dollar so it is understandable, documented properly, and aligned with the outcome you actually want.
-In real life, most split-dollar issues are not caused by the concept itself.
-They happen when an agreement is vague, exit terms are not planned, the policy is not stress-tested, or the parties do not understand how the arrangement “unwinds” later.
-A good split-dollar design starts with clarity: who owns the policy, who pays, how repayment works, and what the end game looks like.
+At Diversified Insurance Brokers, we help clients structure split-dollar arrangements so they are understandable, properly documented, and aligned with the outcome the parties actually want.
+In practice, most split-dollar problems are not caused by the concept itself — they happen when the agreement is vague, exit terms are undefined, the policy is not stress-tested under conservative assumptions, or the parties do not fully understand how the arrangement unwinds when retirement, termination, or another triggering event occurs.
+A well-designed split-dollar plan starts with clarity on four foundational questions: who owns the policy, who pays the premiums, how repayment is structured, and what the exit looks like.

 Request a Split-Dollar Review